-An Emergency Vehicle (W11-8) sign with an EMERGENCY SIGNAL AHEAD (W11-12P) supplemental plaque shall be placed in advance of all emergency-vehicle traffic control signals.
+An Emergency Vehicle (W11-8) sign (see Section 2C.36) with an EMERGENCY SIGNAL AHEAD (W11-12P) supplemental plaque shall be placed in advance of all emergency-vehicle traffic control signals.
 If a warning beacon is installed to supplement the W11-8 sign, the design and location of the beacon shall conform to the Standards specified in Sections 4K.01 and 4K.03.

-Page 4F-2 December 2000
+Page 4F-2

-At least one signal face for each approach on the major street should be located over the roadway.
+At least one of the two required signal faces for each approach on the major street should be located over the roadway.